 At this same time, the Loomis Institute (now Loomis Chaffee School) was about to start building their new campus on “The Island.”
 The Institute trustees decided they wanted to obtain a safer right-of-way to reach their school.
 In 1912, they purchased the Windsor Creamery Association property for $5,000.
 The property consisted of the manufacturing building and an adjoining manager’s house which was constructed around 1896.

 Windsor Public Library in the Col. Oliver Mather house, with creamery manager’s house in background.
 WHS collections 2008.14.5, photo by Katherine Barker Drake.

 The New York, New Haven & Hartford Railroad was also anxious to replace the grade crossing at this location.
 They joined with the Loomis Institute in an undertaking to widen the road and have it go under the railroad tracks.
-The manufacturing plant was demolished in 1913, and it is likely that the house was moved.
+The manufacturing plant was demolished in 1913, and the house was moved south a couple hundred yards up the hill behind St. Gabriel’s Church and now sits at 47 Stinson Place.
 Excavated fill from the Loomis buildings’ foundations was used to build the high causeway on the east side of the railroad.
 When the new road connecting the school with Windsor Center was completed, it was named for Loomis Institute Headmaster Nathaniel Batchelder.
 Although the town did not share in the expenses of its construction, it did take over maintenance of the road.
 Traces of Creamery Brook can still be seen as it meanders through the area, but much of the stream now runs underground through a culvert.

 Top image: Windsor Creamery on what is now Batchelder Road, circa 1900-1912.
 Windsor Historical Society collections 2011.1.82.